sangupta/dry-run/README.md

 Our `DryRunRedisTemplate` uses the `Dry-Redis` framework to connect to an in-memory Redis, that connects uses pure Java method calls than running in an in-process server.

-## Available Mocks

-* MongoGridFSTempalte - to test Spring-data based Mongo GridFS code
-* RedisTemplate - to test Spring-data based Redis code

-## Dependencies

-The library depends on the following external libraries to accomplish its goal:

-* Dry-Redis: in-memory Redis clone

 ## Features

 * Mocked implementation to `RedisTemplate` using `MockJedis`.
 Following are supported: